azimuth-cloud/azimuth-config/docs/debugging/zenith-services.md

     A reserved domain and associated SSH public key.
   * `endpoints.zenith.stackhpc.com`
     The current endpoints for a Zenith service.
-    Each SSH tunnel for a service updates this resource to add its address, port and configuration.
+    Each Zenith SSH tunnel for a service updates this resource to add its address, port and configuration.
   * `leases.zenith.stackhpc.com`
     Heartbeat information for an individual SSH tunnel.
     Each SSH tunnel has its own lease resource that is regularly updated with a heartbeat.